 Making an application that works the same on various platforms is an extreme assignment.
 Hybrid applications are cross-platform in nature, and consequently, require a ton of work.

 They additionally perform superior to hybrid mobile apps.
 We suggest going for a hybrid application only in the event that you are short on budget or do not know how your application will be liked by your audience.
-Developing a hybrid mobile application costs and takes relatively same as that of native applications nowadays on account of extreme customization.
+Developing a hybrid mobile application costs and takes relatively the same, as that of native applications nowadays, on account of extreme customization.